-Homework assignment books are required for students in grades 2-8 and are included in the Curriculum Fee.
+Student Planners are required for students in grades 2-8 and are included in the Curriculum Fee.
 The books are useful tools for students and parents in planning schedules for completion of assignments and projects.
-Homework is to be recorded by the student in his/her assignment book.
-If the assignment book is lost or destroyed, a replacement can be purchased from the school store.
+Homework is to be recorded by the student in his/her planner.
+If a student planner is lost or destroyed, a replacement can be purchased from the school for \$5.00.

-Middle school parents are encouraged to look at their child's assignment book where all homework is recorded, the web page for each teacher, and online grade system for details regarding assessments.
-It is the responsibility of the student to make sure homework is completed.
+Middle school parents are encouraged to look at their child's planner, the web page for each teacher, and online grade system for details regarding assessments.
+The student is responsible for ensuring homework is completed.